bmndc/nokia-leo/README.md

 - Android Debug Bridge (ADB) installed to read the boot image in Gerda Recovery (see [Development/WebIDE on BananaHackers Wiki](https://wiki.bananahackers.net/en/development/webide))

 **macOS & Linux users also need:**
-- An package manager, such as [Homebrew](https://brew.sh), to quickly set up Python, ADB, `libusb` and configure the environment for EDL tools.
+- An package manager, such as [Homebrew](https://brew.sh), to quickly set up Python, ADB, `libusb` and configure the environment for EDL tools (install guide for Homebrew can be found below)
 - *Python 2.7 bundled with macOS 10.8 to 12.3 is NOT recommended for following this guide.*

 *If you're on Linux, Python and ADB can be quickly set up by installing with your built-in package manager.
 We won't be covering this here, as each Linux distro has its own way of installing from package manager.*